- Management Help Online Library:

 - River Network is a nonprofit organization dedicated to helping local watershed groups protect and restore their rivers and streams.
 Their Resource Library has good information for local groups – all free!
 Apply the “FUNDRAISING AND GRANTS” category filter to see publications relating to this topic.

-- This Microsoft Excel table lists activities that watershed groups commonly need to have funded and matches them up with specific grants and other funding sources.
+- This webpage has a downloadable spreadsheet that lists activities that watershed groups commonly need to have funded and matches them up with specific grants and other funding sources.

 Fundraising - Private Donations / Foundations